THE TRAFFIC LIGHTS POP-UP 1

 Henri Lefebvre famously lamented the demise of the Old Town: “As yet there are not that many traffic lights in Mourenx.
 But in a sense the place is already nothing but traffic lights, do this, don’t do that” (Lefebvre).
 He urged to introduce “surprise” and “possibilities” to the New Town, and to “think of it as a place of privileged experiment where at last men are about to conquer and control their everyday lives.[…]” (Lefebvre).

 The Traffic Lights Pop-up combines entries by students and invited artists.
 Student participants formed several working groups, each devising their response to Lefebvre.
 Foucault’s dictum “Liberty is practice” (Foucault), de Certeau’s “second poetic geography,” (de Certeau), along with other sources from Baudrillard to Douglas Coupland, provided additional guidance.
-Salvador Dali’s Lobster Phone (1938) and Rene Magritte’s Golconda (1953) served as examples of how to elevate a casual snapshot of traffic lights.
+Salvador Dali’s Lobster Telephone (1938) and Rene Magritte’s Golconda (1953) served as examples of how to elevate a casual snapshot of traffic lights.

 Student Group Prehistoric